-The Workforce Information Council helps guide the development and improvement of the nationwide workforce and labor market information system.
-This system provides information on labor market trends and conditions, job outlook and wages, skill requirements of jobs, and a wide variety of other information that helps customers make decisions about their businesses, careers, training, and job search.
+The Workforce Information Council helped guide the development and improvement of the nationwide workforce and labor market information system.
+This system provided information on labor market trends and conditions, job outlook and wages, skill requirements of jobs, and a wide variety of other information that helps customers make decisions about their businesses, careers, training, and job search.

 At this web site you can find information about the Council and its activities, about the workforce information system and about how to access workforce and labor market information for your local area, state, or the nation.

 Information about the workforce, labor market, and careers in your local area, state, and the nation can be located by going to the workforce information portal.

 Workforce Information Council Ends a Long LMI Journey

 June 30, 2015 marked the end of the Workforce Information Council (WIC).
 The WIC has played an important role in federal/state LMI activities from the first meeting in February 10-12, 1999 to the last meeting held May 22, 2015.

 After many meetings and conference calls special projects and study groups, the WIC performed well and contributed to the efficiency of the national, state, and local labor market information (LMI) system.

 Below is a snapshot of several accomplishments over the past 15+ years: